 Rainbows is exciting, messy, friendly and a lot of fun!
 Volunteering with Rainbows is special.
 Not only will you be doing something for your community, but you will be doing something for yourself.

 Multi sports for ages 5 – 11

 Up & Under sports offer multisports activities during the school holidays.
-Open to boys and girls of all abilities aged 5 –11, there is a fantastic variety of sports and activities promised for each day.
+Open to boys and girls of all abilities aged 4 –11 of all abilities, there is a fantastic variety of sports and activities promised for each day.

 Sports include: football, cricket, tag rugby, lacrosse, tchoukball, handball, basketball, tennis team challenges with competitions and prizes.
 These activity days are structured around teamwork and working together and are delivered in a fun and engaging atmosphere.